CMSgov/beneficiary-fhir-data/insights/docs/data_organization.md

 `product` `sensitivity`, and `project`.

 ### Buckets
-Bucket names reflect the sensitivity of the information they contain.
+There are two forms of bucket names: a per project name or a sensitivity name.
 Since s3 buckets need to be globally unique names, they also include the account-id to ensure they unique.

-Example: `bfd-insights-moderate-577373831711`
+Examples: `bfd-insights-moderate-577373831711`, `bfd-insights-ab2d-577373831711`

 ### Top-level Folders
 At the top level of a bucket, these folders are setup:

-- **users** folder for specific users to store data and query results
+- **users** (optional) folder for specific users to store data and query results
-- **databases** folder for data from projects
+- **databases** folder for databases
-- **adhoc** folder to hold miscellaneous
+- **adhoc** (optional) folder to hold miscellaneous

 ### Databases and Tables

-Databases follow this convention: `<project><_suffix>`.
-The project is required, but any suffix can follow
+Databases names follow this convention: `<project><_suffix>`.
+The project is required, but any suffix can follow including no suffix.

 Table names should be simple and reflect the contents of the table.

 All database and table names should be lower-cased and only inlcude letters, numbers and _.
+They should not include `bfd` or `insights` as a prefix.

 ### Data Folders